AthulKrishnaRenjith/UH-Racing-Yolov9-custom/README.md

 ## Research Paper & Project Report

-Research Paper: Accepted at the 2025 International Conference on Computer Vision and Augmented Reality

 Project Report: MSc Thesis submitted to the University of Hertfordshire (2025)

+Research Report: The report was presented to stakeholders for review and feedback.

 [Link to both documents](https://drive.google.com/drive/folders/1dWpUSEvCEqUY_QrsJdSkZfllkmNkIPZ8?usp=sharing)